Aremu-olusegun/covid-19-Tracker-App/README.md

 # Introduction
 The project Covid-19-Tracker-App is inspired by the multifold events we face while dealing with the devastating effects of covid 19.
 This project was created as a technological help towards information desemination, the means by which people and various organizations can understand with a simple interface that contains covid live infomation from different countries.

-By creating in this project, i hope to gain additional knowledge and an in-depth understanding of how i can display live data using chart.js which is a core component of this app.
+By creating in this project, i hope to gain additional knowledge and an in-depth understanding of how i can display live data using chart.js which is a core component of this app and also the extensive benefit of using an Api data.

 ## Project Description and Aim

+## Technologies
+* HTML 5
+* CSS
-* Lorem version: 12.3
+* Javascript
+* Rapid Api